Andreja28/FES-API/README.md

 * `yaml` - `.yaml` file that contains input bindings for the specified workflow
 * `input_zip` (optional) - `.zip` file containing all the input files for the workflow if neccessary

+*Note:*
+Yaml file that determines the inputs od the workflow can have additional field `girderIds`.
+This field is an array consisting of file ids stored on Girder.
+All the files specified in this field will be downloaded from Girder platform ifthey are not sent in the `input_zip` field.

 Creating workflow from `toil` template:
 ```bash
 curl -F 'yaml=@mnt/d/inputs.yaml' -F 'input_zip=@mnt/d/inputs.zip' -F 'type=toil' -F 'workflow-template=musico-api' 127.0.0.1:5000/create-workflow